fachwerk-dev/create-fachwerk/slides/slides.md

 ---
 ```

-It is recommended to add this to the first slide, otherwise subsequent global metadata will override the previous data.
+It is recommended to add this to the first slide; otherwise, subsequent global metadata will override the previous data.

 ---
 class: bg-gray-900 prose-invert